dante0624/nvim_config/README.md

 ### WSL, MacOS, and Linux
 `sudo snap install zig`

-## Node, NVM, and NPM
+## Node and NPM
 Nvim and all its plugins love to autoinstall things using these javascript tools.
-Even if you have no desire to write javascript code, these 3 are still needed to make nvim work.
+Even if you have no desire to write javascript code, these 2 are still needed to make nvim work.
 Make sure they are installed, and on the path.

 ## A special font used in terminal